aws/aws-cdk/packages/aws-cdk-lib/aws-codebuild/README.md

 The CodeBuild library supports both Linux and Windows images via the `LinuxBuildImage` (or `LinuxArmBuildImage`), and `WindowsBuildImage` classes, respectively.
-Additionally, with the introduction of Lambda compute support, the `LambdaBuildImage` (or `LinuxArmLambdaBuildImage`) class is available for specifying Lambda-compatible images.
+With the introduction of Lambda compute support, the `LinuxLambdaBuildImage ` (or `LinuxArmLambdaBuildImage`) class is available for specifying Lambda-compatible images.

 You can specify one of the predefined Windows/Linux images by using one